Azure-Samples/netaiTrafficJamAnalyzer/README.md

 ![Deploy Azure Complete](./images/15DeployAzureComplete.png)

+1. You can check this video with a 5 minutes overview of the deploy process from codespaces: [Deploy Your AI Traffic Jam Analyzer to Azure in Minutes! 🚦🚀](https://youtu.be/rM0AdkoCWn0).

 ### GitHub CodeSpaces

 1. Create a new  Codespace using the `Code` button at the top of the repository.